omarr-gamal/Blnk-Bank-Loan-System/README.md

 If sufficient funds are unavailable, the loan request is rejected.

 ## Assumptions

+- Financial transactions are conducted in a single currency for simplicity.
+In real-world scenarios, currencies would be tracked, and amounts converted using exchange rates.
 - A loan must be fully funded before being granted.
+In other words there are no partial loan fulfilment.
-- Customers repay loans in multiple payments until the balance reaches zero.
+- Customers repay loans through multiple payments until the outstanding balance is fully paid.
-- Only one `BankConfig` instance exists, defining default loan parameters.
-- Providers pre-load funds into the platform for loans and have no control over loan interest rates, durations, or to whom their funds are lent.
+- Providers have no control over loan interest rates, durations, or e recipients of their funds.

+## Omissions: Non-Critical Heavy Lifting Tasks

+These tasks were omitted to focus on core loan management functionality, and also to save time.

+- Job scheduling for payment reminders, and marking overdue and default loans.
+- Payment gateway integration for actual payment processing.
+- Currency conversion and exchange rate handling.
+- Detailed user profile management beyond basic information.

 ## Design Choices

 ### **1. Separate Services for Business Logic**

 - **`LoanFundAllocator`**: Handles loan funding by distributing available funds from providers.
 - **`PaymentProcessor`**: Handles loan repayments and updates provider wallet balances.

 ### **2. Atomic Transactions**

 - Loan funding and repayment operations are wrapped in transactions to ensure data consistency.

 ### **3. Read-Optimized API Design**

 - API responses include computed fields (`remaining_balance`, `amount_due`, `total_paid`) for convenience.
 - A single `BankConfig` instance is exposed via a dedicated read-only API.

-## Future Enhancements
+## Future Improvements

-- Dynamic interest rates per provider
-- Partial loan funding and batch approvals
-- Notifications for due payments
+These are great additions I found no time to implement:

+- Queueing unfunded loans for future funding: The way it is currently implemented, if a loan is not fully funded, it is rejected and it's up to the customer to reapply.
+A future enhancement could be to queue such loans for funding when more funds become available.
+- Interest accrual on unpaid balances: Currently, the system does not accrue interest on unpaid loan balances.
+This could be added to reflect real-world loan scenarios where interest accumulates on overdue amounts.
+- Payment schedules: Implementing payment schedules would allow customers to repay loans in installments over time.
+- Calculate and use credit scores: Credit scores could be calculated from customer loan-taking behavior and used to prioritize loan fulfilment, adjust interest rates, increase loan limits, etc.

+## Considerations Taken

+- **Concurrent Runtime Enviroment**: The system is designed to handle concurrent requests and operations which handle financial transactions are wrapped in atomic transactions to ensure consistency and avoid race conditions.

 ## Models